nicolaouG/iOS_miscellaneous/Widget/Readme.md

 - Add the AppGroup capability to share data between targets:
     - enable it for *bundle identifier* in [Apple Developer](#https://developer.apple.com/account/resources/identifiers/).
-    - add it in Xcode for each necessary targets: *Signing & Capabilities > + Capability > App Groups > + group.com.name.your.group*
+    - add it in Xcode for each necessary target: *Signing & Capabilities > + Capability > App Groups > + group.com.name.your.group*

 - Test saving in the app group to trigger a timeline reload and update the widget.
 E.g:
 ```swift